Louie Louie: The Kingsmen (1963)

 Sales of the Kingsmen record were initially so low (reportedly 600) that the group considered disbanding.
 Things changed when Boston's biggest DJ, Arnie Ginsburg, was given the record by a pitchman.
 Amused by its slapdash sound, he played it on his program as "The Worst Record of the Week".
 Despite the slam, listener response was swift and positive.

-By the end of October, it was listed in Billboard as a regional breakout and a "bubbling under" entry for the national chart.
+On October 19, it was listed in Billboard as a regional breakout in Boston and the following week as a "bubbling under" entry at No. 132 on the national chart.
 Meanwhile, the Raiders version, with far stronger promotion, was becoming a hit in California and was also listed as "bubbling under" one week after the Kingsmen debuted on the chart.
 For a few weeks, the two singles appeared destined to battle each other, but demand for the Kingsmen single, backed by national promotion from Wand, acquired momentum and by the end of 1963, Columbia Records had stopped promoting the Raiders version.